isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-singapores-sporting-greats.md

 Starting with Jin Junhong in the 1990s, table tennis – boosted by the import of  foreign talents – rose to a whole new level.
 With her fourth placing in the women’s  singles at the 2000 Sydney Olympics, she created a path for the likes of Li Jiawei and Feng Tianwei who eventually won Olympic medals for Singapore.
 Today, there is still a gap between the city state and major sporting powers but prospects are bright with the import of foreign athletes to complement local stars, investments in infrastructure and talent, monetary incentives for sporting success in major competitions, better sponsorships and a growing appreciation among people of the role of sports in society.
 World beaters in sports are no longer a rarity as the city-state seeks a superior standing among nations in the sporting  arena – a standing which it hopes will mirror its glowing reputation in other fields  that Singapore has thus far excelled in.

 ![Alt text for image on Isomer site](/images/vol-11-issue-2/sgsportgreat/Feng_Tianwei.jpg)
 <div style="background-color: white;">Feng Tianwei was part of Singapore’s women’s table tennis team that won a silver medal at the 2008 Beijing Olympics.
-She clinched bronze in the women’s singles at the 2012 London Olympics.
-Courtesy of Sport Singapore.</div>
+She clinched bronze in the women’s singles at the 2012 London Olympics. <i>Courtesy of Sport Singapore.</i></div>

 ![Alt text for image on Isomer site](/images/vol-11-issue-2/sgsportgreat/Ben_Tan.jpg)
-<div style="background-color: white;">Former national sailor Benedict Tan successfully juggled sports and studies, and clinched gold in the 1994 Hiroshima Asian Games.
-Courtesy of Singapore National Olympic Council, image by Danny Toh from the book 50est: Stirring Stories For The Singapore Soul.</div>
+<div style="background-color: white;">Former national sailor Benedict Tan successfully juggled sports and studies, and clinched gold in the 1994 Hiroshima Asian Games. <i>Courtesy of Singapore National Olympic Council, image by Danny Toh from the book 50est:</i> Stirring Stories For The Singapore Soul.</div>

 ![Alt text for image on Isomer site](/images/vol-11-issue-2/sgsportgreat/Wung_Yew.jpg)
-<div style="background-color: white;">Retired national shooter Lee Wung Yew competed in three Olympics, six Asian Games and 11 Southeast Asian Games.
-Courtesy of Singapore National Olympic Council, image by Danny Toh from the book 50est: Stirring Stories For The Singapore Soul.</div>
+<div style="background-color: white;">Retired national shooter Lee Wung Yew competed in three Olympics, six Asian Games and 11 Southeast Asian Games. <i>Courtesy of Singapore National Olympic Council, image by Danny Toh from the book 50est:</i> Stirring Stories For The Singapore Soul.</div>

 ![Alt text for image on Isomer site](/images/vol-11-issue-2/sgsportgreat/Colin_Cheng.jpg)
-<div style="background-color: white;">National sailor Colin Cheng came in 15th out of 49 boats in the men’s Laser event at the 2012 London Olympics.
-Courtesy of Singapore National Olympic Council, image by Danny Toh from the book 50est: Stirring Stories For The Singapore Soul.</div>
+<div style="background-color: white;">National sailor Colin Cheng came in 15th out of 49 boats in the men’s Laser event at the 2012 London Olympics. <i>Courtesy of Singapore National Olympic Council, image by Danny Toh from the book 50est:</i> Stirring Stories For The Singapore Soul.</div>

 ![Alt text for image on Isomer site](/images/vol-11-issue-2/sgsportgreat/Joseph_Schooling.jpg)
-<div style="background-color: white;">2014 Asian Games gold medallist Joseph Schooling is arguably the most successful product among our US-based swimmers.
-Courtesy of Singapore National Olympic Council, image by Danny Toh from the book 50est: Stirring Stories For The Singapore Soul. </div>
+<div style="background-color: white;">2014 Asian Games gold medallist Joseph Schooling is arguably the most successful product among our US-based swimmers. <i>Courtesy of Singapore National Olympic Council, image by Danny Toh from the book 50est:</i> Stirring Stories For The Singapore Soul. </div>

 #### **Paralympian Winners**